Cream Cheese: Nutrition, Health Benefits, And Recipes

 Cream Cheese Substitutes

 • Cottage Cheese: It has a soupy texture with a creamy, mild flavor.
+Moreover, cottage cheese benefits include being high in protein and low in fat, making it a nutritious option for various recipes.
 You can use fresh cottage cheese in dips or as a spread on bagels, gravies, and baking recipes.

 • Mascarpone Cheese: This is a soft Italian acid-set cream cheese.
 It is also known as triple cream cheese and has a similar texture and flavor as that of cream cheese.
 This cheese’s smooth and sweet taste makes it an ideal substitute to cream cheese in desserts and as frosting for cupcakes.